Smoked Chicken Rub – A New Way To Prepare

 In all, when it comes to cooking, rubs are always a part of the show.
 The cook time won't get any longer if you spice rub your chicken first, but once you do it, it'll worth a christmas dinner - that delicious it's gonna be.
 Once you bite onto the chicken, there is the rub to remind you who is boss.
 If you want to experiment with other meats, I got you covered!
 Here’s some interesting recipes on pulled pork rubs, BBQ rib rubs, or Texas brisket rub!

-If you have new chicken recipes or other ways to make a better chicken rub, do not hesitate to write to us and let us know.
+If you have new smoked chicken rubs recipes or other ways to make a better chicken rub, do not hesitate to write to us and let us know.
 Just leave a comment below on the space provided, and share with us which rub recipes have made you the king of the pit, or the kitchen.

 Also, let us know if you have already tried this particular recipe on your own.
 We are hoping that you do, and tell us all about it.
 We are always waiting for the next big thing!